-(1) See "Underwriting" for additional information regarding underwriting compensation.
+See "Underwriting (Conflicts of Interest)" for additional information regarding underwriting compensation.

-The selling stockholders have granted the underwriters the right, for a period of 30 days from the date of this prospectus, to purchase up to additional shares of common stock from us at the public offering price less the underwriting discount.
+The selling stockholders have granted the underwriters the right, for a period of 30 days from the date of this prospectus, to purchase up to 712,500 additional shares of common stock from us at the public offering price less the underwriting discount.
 We will not receive any proceeds from the sale of our common stock by the selling stockholders pursuant to any exercise of the underwriters' option to purchase additional shares.

-The underwriters expect to deliver the shares to purchasers on , 2024

-(\lead bookrunners listed in alphabetical order)
+The underwriters expect to deliver the shares to purchasers on (\lead bookrunners listed in alphabetical order)